 There are 5,500 known species in North America.
 Dragonflies are our oldest known insects, having been on earth for 300 million years!
-They are also one of our major insect predators, as adults and as larvae, making them very beneficial to humans.
+They are also a major insect predator, as adults and as larvae, making them very beneficial to humans.
 Of the 27 families, there are 6 families in Wisconsin.
-As permanent residents of our state, they overwinter as eggs or larva.
+They overwinter as eggs or larva.

-Dragonflies and Damselflies are great indicators of good water quality, so I am especially happy to find them hanging around our property.
-My hopes is that our prairies will make the streams that are downhill from them even more clean since prairies are some of the best filtering systems for water runoff!
+Dragonflies and damselflies are great indicators of good water quality, so I am especially happy to find them hanging around our property.
+My hope is that our prairies will make the downhill streams cleaner since native plants are the best filtering systems for water runoff!
 Some resources say they are indicators of pristine habitat – really makes me feel doubly good about our restoration efforts!

 Leglers and Westover’s guide has a page with diagrams on how to ID the 6 different families.
 This is just one aspect of this guide but I mention it because it’s unique.

 Odes for Beginners is a good website for those wanting to learn more about Odonates.
 It has lots of other websites and book listed if you want to delve further into the study.

 Calopterygidae (Broad-winged Damselflies)

 Calopteryx maculata – Ebony Jewelwing

 Pachydiplax longipennis – Blue Dasher